xbze3/News-Outlet-Scraper/README.md

 ### To Be Added / Coming Soon

-  - Ability for program to not only scrape the Bloomberg News Outlet Website, but also the websites of other news outlets allowing for a wider collection of news opinions.
+  - Ability for program to not only scrape the Bloomberg and Investing News Outlet Websites, but also the websites of other news outlets allowing for a wider collection of news opinions.

   - A GUI to go along with the program to allow for a more user-friendly experience.